From RestaurantConnect Academy:

 It’s tending to the unseen that shapes what we become

 As a result, daily micro-actions keep us true to what we’re trying to be for our guests.
-This form is found in the passion of a bartender while mixing drinks.
+Individual efforts become evident in the passion of a bartender while mixing drinks.
 That slight, extra moment of care in a smile, a listening ear, a subtle pause to make sure it’s done right.
-It’s found in the fleeting seconds a sous chef takes when placing the nightly food order, double checking the freshness of what could be tomorrow’s fish or vegetables before moving on.
+It’s found in the fleeting seconds a sous chef takes when placing the nightly food order, double checking the freshness of what could be (or should not be) tomorrow’s fish or vegetables before moving on.

 During these small moments a true brand emerges.
 There is no zing-bang-bam or holy-cow.
-It’s quiet, subtle and driven by mindfulness, awareness and discipline.
+It’s quiet, subtle and driven by mindfulness, awareness, discipline and a clear, unified direction.

 Split seconds of observations, usually when nobody is looking, make all the difference.
 There’s a knowing that an invisible impact is on the way, heading toward the guests arriving at the restaurant loaded with their expectations.
 It’s seeing what they will see with the same joy and excitement, each and every time, just as if it was the first time (figuratively, of course).